edtireli/p-brain/README.md

 ## 1. Introduction
-p-Brain is a state-of-the-art neuroimaging tool developed for in-depth analysis of .PAR/.REC MRI data.
-The application is engineered to perform critical tasks such as T1/M0 fitting, creation of signal time curves, and plotting concentration curves for arteries and tissues.
+p-Brain is a specialized neuroimaging software designed for analysis of MRI data either in .PAR/.REC or .nii format.
+The application streamlines certain workflows to do with the analysis of the blood-brain barrier with e.g. T1/M0 fitting, drawing of regions of interest (ROIs) for signal and concentration time curves.
 Additionally, the tool offers sophisticated methods for Grey Matter/White Matter (GM/WM) segmentation and Blood-Brain Barrier (BBB) permeability estimation, utilizing both the Patlak and the extended Tofts models.
-GUI modules are incorporated for high-precision drawing of Regions of Interest (ROIs) across tissue and arterial/venous structures.
+GUI modules are incorporated for high-precision drawing of Regions of Interest (ROIs) across tissue and arterial/venous structures, as well as multiprocessing to speed up computation.

 ## 2. Directory & Data Structure
 The software expects a specific directory structure for optimal functioning.
 The MRI data to be analysed upon should be placed within the Data folder as follows: